dell/csm-docs/content/docs/applicationmobility/troubleshooting.md

 ### Why are there error logs about a license?

 Application Mobility requires a license in order to function.
-See the [Deployment](../deployment) instructions for steps to request a license.

 There will be errors in the logs about the license for these cases:
 - License does not exist
 - License is not valid for the current Kubernetes cluster